smartface/sf-extension-utils/doc/webviewbridge.md

 Following eventNames are reserved for WebViewBridge internal usage: "addScript", "scriptLoaded", "window.onload" The inserted code is also setting the window.onload event of the WebPage

+For using the EventEmitter pattern, the default events of the WebView are given without the "on" prefix, starting with lowercase.
+Such as onChangedURL becomes "changedURL".
+For the onChangedURL event on Smartface can have a return value that specifies to continue with navigation or not.
+This is achieved with setting the "continue" property of the eventArgument.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |